openflighthpc/docs.openflighthpc.org/docs/docs/index.md

 - HPC Concepts
 - Getting Started with Linux in a HPC Environment
 - Creating Research Environments
 - Performing HPC Workflows
 - Testing a HPC Environment

+## What is going on?

+OpenFlight is currently refactoring it's documentation to provide a better user experience, expand the content and improve access to the knowledge within.

 ## When will it be done?

 This will be ready when:

-- [ ] Existing docs migrated
+- [x] Existing docs migrated
     * [x] Documentation Overview
     * [x] General Environment Usage
     * [x] Flight Environment Usage
     * [x] HPC Environment Usage
     * [x] Cluster Build Methods
     * [x] Workflow Examples
-    * [ ] Functionality Testing
+    * [x] Functionality Testing
 - [ ] Additional content added
     * [x] HPC Concepts & Guidance (both on-site & cloud)
     * [ ] Flight Service documentation